software-tools-books/js4ds/lessons/capstone.md

    (Hint: you may need to pass in a third parameter to each call to serve as the root or stem of those unique IDs.)

+### Formatting

+Modify `DataDisplay` to format fractional numbers with a single decimal place, but leave the integers as they are.
+Ask yourself why,
+seven decades after the invention of digital computers, this isn't easier.

 </div>